WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

   --data '{"name":"pageview","url":"http://dummy.site","domain":"dummy.site","screen_width":1666}'
 ```

-There are many points in the code execution at which we could transform our custom events into ones supported by other platforms, if we need to.
-By adopting and implementing our own custom solution we can start collecting data as soon as possible without being blocked by time spent evaluating and implementing other analytics systems.
+There are many points in the code execution at which we could transform our custom events into ones supported by other platforms.
+By adopting and implementing our own custom solution, we can start collecting data as soon as possible without being blocked on time spent evaluating and implementing a full analytics system.

 ## The technical details

-We should create a system for collecting events on the frontend.
+We will create a system for collecting events on the frontend.
 Each event will have a unique name, collect some default data about the enviroment (timestamp, referer, and so on) and can have an optional data payload containing string and numerical values.
+I'd like to limit the payload shape to strings and numbers to keep it JSON serializable and simple.
+Allowing for complex nested objects might prove too complex to query in the future.
+I think this is a reasonable constraint but am open to alternatives.

 ### Sending events

 These events will be sent as `POST` requests to a server route on the frontend, which will then route them to our desired analytics service.
-In the future it may make sense to move this server route to a standalone microservice but for now a [Nuxt server route](https://v3.nuxtjs.org/guide/directory-structure/server/#server-routes) should be sufficient to handle the analytics events.
-This endpoint is essentially a proxy between the frontend and our 'true' analytics service.
+In the future, it may make sense to move this server route to a standalone microservice, but for now a [Nuxt server route](https://v3.nuxtjs.org/guide/directory-structure/server/#server-routes) should be sufficient to handle the analytics events.
+This endpoint is essentially a proxy between the frontend and our 'true' analytics service that makes sure we're always sending events server-side.

 #### Privacy